larsks/osp-install-demo/README.md

 - Run `step4.yml`
 - Log into the undercloud and run `sh overcloud-deploy.sh`

+You will need to provide the following variables:

+- `redhat_username` -- your customer portal username
+- `redhat_password` -- your customer portal password
+- `redhat_pool_ids` -- a list of pool to which your system should be attached

 ## Network configuration

 - eth0: provisioning network (vlan 100)